Strategies for Businesses To Prevent Ransomware Attacks

 Few surprises cause more panic in the workplace than when a ransom note pops up on a computer, blocking access to critical files and threatening to publish sensitive data on the dark web unless the business owner pays up.

-To make matters worse, says Brenda Sharton, global chair of privacy and cybersecurity at Dechert in Boston, attacks are on the upswing, ransom amounts have soared, and—as was the case in 2021 when hackers brought Colonial Pipeline operations to a halt and created fuel shortages—they can stop customers in their tracks, too.
+Attacks are on the upswing, says Brenda Sharton, global chair of privacy and cybersecurity at Dechert in Boston.
+Ransom amounts have soared, and, as was the case in 2021 when hackers brought Colonial Pipeline operations to a halt and created fuel shortages, they can stop customers in their tracks, too.

 How Cyber Attacks Typically Begin